jazzorpheus/jof-scheduler/zNOTES.md

 - Begin implementing second User view to register available timeslots.

-- Decide if new "multiple DayCards per row is worth it" and merge or delete branch

-- Add "convenient" All Day timeslot selection, plus Morning, Afternoon, Evening select options to DayCards (causes register/tick to relevant timeslots).
+- Add "convenient" All Day timeslot selection, plus Morning, Afternoon, Evening select options to DayCards (causes registers/ticks to relevant timeslots).
 Call Morning 6am-11am, Afternoon 12pm-5pm, Evening 6pm-11pm.

+  - Feedback from Kyp:
+    - Hmm.
+Could we think something else for the register button and those V X icons.
+    - Maybe put just check mark there and once you click the element it becomes checked(like having border/background around it and invert colors once active and nonactive).
+And clicking that time again would make it not selected.
+So each of the timeslots would work as toggle.
+Then you wouldn’t need that cross icon.
+    - Also now when there’s those morning/evening checkboxes it’s not really clear that you can open each of those days.
+    - Maybe could move those checkboxes under the day once it’s open.
+      -Now as user I would just think I need to select full day/morning/evening but I have no clue I can actually pick those timeslots myself.

 - Add Cancel button after registration in addition to tick icon on individual timeslots and info modal.